krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Let's summarize what we've described so far.

-With presence density functions and presences, we now have a general structure
+With signals and presences, we now have a general structure
 for describing and measuring the behaviour of an arbitrary time varying function.
 The key feature of a presence is that it abstracts these behaviors into a uniform representation—one that we can reason about and compute with.